This perfect Chicken Mandi recipe will soon become your family’s favourite weeknight dinner. It’s juicy and flavorful, with bright and savoury rice.

 - Let’s spice it up: Rub 2 tsp of the Hawaij spice mixture and a pinch of salt onto the chicken.
 Once the chicken is coated with the spices, add a drizzle of olive oil, and rub everything together.
 Allow the chicken to marinate well your oven is heating up.

 - Now we start the rice: Heat a large pot, add ghee, onions.
-Cook, occasionally stirring, until onion is totally cooked through but not brown, add 2 tsp of the Hawaij spices continue cooking until the spices start to stick to the bottom of the pot, about 90 seconds.
+Sautee.
+Occasionally stir the onions until they’re totally cooked through but not brown, add 2 tsp of the Hawaij spices continue cooking until the spices start to stick to the bottom of the pot, about 90 seconds.

 - A layer of saucy flavour: Now, add the tomatoes, scraping up any bits on the bottom of the pot.
 Season with salt generously with 11/2 tsp, and reduce heat to a medium-low.
 Cook until the tomatoes start to break up and thicken.